Joe Cocker: 1980s (1980-1989)

+In 1984, Cocker released the song "Edge of a Dream", which was included on the soundtrack of the film Teachers.
+In Brazil, the song became popular as part of the soundtrack of the soap opera Corpo a Corpo, broadcast on Rede Globo in 1985.

 Throughout the 1980s, Cocker continued to tour around the world, playing to large audiences in Europe, Australia and the United States.
-In 1986 he met the Italian singer Zucchero Fornaciari, who dedicated a song (Nuovo, meraviglioso amico, in Rispetto) to the English bluesman.
+In 1986, he met the Italian singer Zucchero Fornaciari, who dedicated a song (Nuovo, meraviglioso amico, in Rispetto) to the English bluesman.
 After that Cocker took part in some concerts of the promotional tours for the albums Blue's (1987) and Oro Incenso & Birra (1989).
 In 1988, he performed at London's Royal Albert Hall and appeared on The Tonight Show.
 After Barclay James Harvest and Bob Dylan, Cocker was the first to give rock concerts in the German Democratic Republic, in East Berlin and Dresden.
-The venue, the Blüherwiese, next to the Rudolf–Harbig–Stadion, bears the vernacular name Cockerwiese (Cocker meadow) today.
-He also performed for US President George H. W. Bush at an inauguration concert in February 1989.
-In 1992, his version of Bryan Adams' "Feels Like Forever" made the UK Top 40.
+The venue, the Blüherwiese, next to the Rudolf–Harbig–Stadion, bears the vernacular name Cockerwiese ('Cocker meadow') today.
+He also performed for US President George H. W. Bush at an inauguration concert in 1989.

+Later career (1990-2014)

-In 1992, Joe Cocker teamed with Canadian rocker Sass Jordan to sing "Trust in Me", which was featured on The Bodyguard soundtrack.
+In 1992, Cocker's version of Bryan Adams' "Feels Like Forever" made the UK Top 40.
+Also in 1992, Cocker teamed with Canadian rocker Sass Jordan to sing "Trust in Me", which was featured on The Bodyguard soundtrack.
 At the 1993 Brit Awards, Cocker was nominated for British Male Solo Artist.
 Cocker performed the Saturday opening set at Woodstock '94 as one of the few alumni who played at the original Woodstock Festival in 1969 and was well received.

 On 3 June 2002, Cocker performed "With A Little Help From My Friends" accompanied by Phil Collins on drums and Queen guitarist Brian May at the Party at the Palace concert in the grounds of Buckingham Palace, an event in commemoration of the Golden Jubilee of Elizabeth II.
 In 2007, Cocker appeared playing minor characters in the film Across the Universe, as the lead singer on another Beatles' hit, "Come Together", Cocker was awarded an OBE in the Queen's 2007 Birthday Honours list for services to music.
 To celebrate receiving his award in mid December 2007, Cocker played two concerts in London and in his home town of Sheffield where he was awarded a bronze Sheffield Legends plaque outside Sheffield Town Hall.

 In April and May 2009, Cocker conducted a North American tour in support of his album Hymn for My Soul.
 He sang the vocals on "Little Wing" for the Carlos Santana album, Guitar Heaven: The Greatest Guitar Classics of All Time, released on 21 September 2010.
 In the autumn of 2010, Cocker toured Europe promoting his studio album Hard Knocks.